almende/eve/implementations/java/getting_started_old.md

   The context-param `config` points to an eve configuration file eve.yaml, which we will create next.
 This configuration file is used to load an agent factory which manages all agents.
-  The context-param `authentication` determines whether we want to use a secured SSL connection to let agents communicate with each other.
+  The context-param `eve_authentication` determines whether we want to use a secured SSL connection to let agents communicate with each other.
   Furthermore, the servlet needs a parameter `servlet_url`.
 This url is needed in order to be able to built an agents full url.